basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 Later on, we hear that Hamilton and Ottawa are nice cities to visit in Canada, but if we visit them, we won't have time to visit Montreal, so we need to remove it from the list.
-It needs to be noted here that removing an element from a set is a bit tricker than adding elements.
+It needs to be noted here that removing an element from a set is a bit trickier than adding elements.
 In order to remove an item (or multiple items), we need to first fetch the set, which provides our client access to the set's [[causal context]].
 Once we've fetched the set, we can remove the element `Montreal` and